ChrisW-priv/PersonalVault/zettelkasten/Building knowledge base from Documents.md

 Once the text indexing is done, finding most relevant information is quite straight forward.
 It can be done by following algorithm:

-1. Embed the user query
+1. Generate N new queries from original query (context will help)
+2. Embed all queries
-2. Perform distance search to find closest vectors in the vector space
+3. Perform distance search to find closest vectors in the vector space
-3. Sort result and limit to N closest vectors
+4. Sort result and limit to N closest vectors
-4. Return N relevant documents
+5. Return N relevant documents

 (here, it is possible that there is more than one question that is close enough pointing to the same document, in this case just ignore it such that we return N